Under all conditions, the official text of the Act shall prevail.

 - The right to file complaints for unauthorized disclosure of education records

-Download The Family Educational Rights and Privacy Act - Guidance for Eligible Students from the Department of Education.
+Download A Parent Guide to the Family Educational Rights and Privacy Act from the Department of Education.

 The right to access education records maintained by the University